zarGonnn/reddcoin/README.md

  - white paper: http://www.reddcoin.com/papers/PoSV.pdf
  - FAQs paper: http://www.reddcoin.com/papers/PoSV_FAQ.pdf

-On February 2016 backported to be derived directly from Bitcoin v0.9 whilst maintaining the original functionality
+On December 2015 work commenced on porting directly from Bitcoin v0.9 whilst maintaining the original functionality.
+ - allowing for better maintainabilty
+ - monitoring of upstream features
+ - improved code consistency and sharing

 For more information, as well as an immediately useable, binary version of the Reddcoin Core software, see http://www.reddcoin.com